 Do I need to obtain legal advice before mediation?

 Yes.
 This information will assist you in having an informed understanding of the matters you wish to discuss in mediation.
 If you are looking for legal advice in Albany, Western Australia, the Albany Community Legal Centre provides a range of free legal advice as well as a number of private practitioners.

 Yes.
 At Albany Mediation Services we assist in generating strategies and put in place realistic approaches to situations that will help coworkers move forward harmoniously.

 Does Albany Mediation Services supply up-skilling or workshops to businesses?

 Yes.
 Albany Mediation Services is available to facilitate team building workshops, seminars and activities, either at your premises or ours, depending on the number of participants.
-This can be done in small businesses and large, to find out more, please contact Antonia directly: 0455437391.
+This can be done in small businesses and large, to find out more, please contact Antonia.
 Activities can be tailored to your business’s needs.

 Do you help equip young people with better mediation and communication skills?

 Yes.
 Albany Mediation Services works with children and young people from the age of 12 and upwards in schools situations, group situations as well as one on one.
-Please contact Antonia directly for more information or bookings on 0455437391.
+Please contact Antonia directly for more information or bookings.